mnishiguchi/About-Me/README.md

 ==

 ## Features
-- Client-side only (no server code)
+- Client-side only, powered by AngularJS
 - Simple tab interface for site navigation (no routes)
 - Gravatar
 - Fetches data from public APIs